 The primary method to adjust consistency is to control the liquid amount in a blended sauce.
 The more liquid you incorporate—whether it’s brine, vinegar, or soy sauce—the thinner your sauce will be.
 For a smoother texture, prolonged blending is your best bet.
 If you want your sauce even smoother, then straining that blended sauce is an even better option.

 What happens if your sauce ends up a little too thin and watery?
 In industrial settings, it’s common to use additives like xanthan gum to thicken hot sauces slightly and to give them a glossier texture (Cholula is a good example).
-Xanthan gum is a polysaccharide derived from fermenting a particular bacteria; it typically comes as a white, odorless, tasteless powder and can be bought at most grocery stores (Bob’s Red Mill is a common brand).
-Blending in little as 0.2% xanthan gum by weight of the sauce is enough to produce a silky, smooth texture that doesn’t run all over the plate.
+Xanthan gum is a polysaccharide derived from fermenting a particular bacteria; it typically comes as a white, odorless, tasteless powder and can be bought at most grocery stores (Bob’s Red Mill at Amazon is a common brand).
+Blending in as little as 0.2% xanthan gum by weight of the sauce is enough to produce a silky, smooth texture that doesn’t run all over the plate.
 Xanthan gum also helps to keep the sauce more stable (delaying separation over time), since fine particles are held in a thicker liquid suspension.

 You can also blend in oil or fat to your hot sauce.
 Emulsifying fat into a sauce makes it richer and creamier; when added in the correct proportion, fat also thickens the sauce.
 A word of caution: Adding fats like olive oil or rendered animal fat can lower shelf stability, and can cause the sauce to harden when refrigerated.
 For this reason, it’s less common to find examples of commercially produced hot sauce blended with fat.
 It’s best to use a neutral oil like canola or vegetable oil—or even better, an infused one.